DyeDye-diyung/Framework_for_Financial_Time-Series_Forecasting/README.md

     This method involves downloading a complete, pre-built environment folder.
 It is faster but may be less portable across different operating systems.

-    1. Download the compressed environment folder from: **[Link to Google Drive / Zenodo where you host the file]**. *(If the link is inaccessible, and you require this file, please contact the corresponding author of our paper via email.)*
+    1. Download the compressed environment folder from: **[Google Drive Link](https://drive.google.com/drive/folders/1KNErZCA-WFEPURbE0Mudm3GM_Glctggv?usp=drive_link)**. *(If the link is inaccessible and you require this file, please contact the corresponding author of our paper via email.)*
     2. Extract the `.zip` file and copy the resulting folder (e.g., `transformer_stock_prediction`) into your main Conda environments directory (e.g., `C:\Users\Admin\anaconda3\envs`, you can find the path by running `conda info --envs`).
 Example path after copying: `C:\Users\Admin\anaconda3\envs\transformer_stock_prediction`.
     3. Run the following commands to register and activate the environment: